Aloha Wela Wela, Charley Stoddard!

 Stoddard made a total of five trips into Oceania between the years 1864 and 1882, four trips to the Kingdom of Hawai’i and one to Tahiti.
 On his last trip, Stoddard happened to be aboard the same steamship from San Francisco as King David Kalākaua.
 Honolulu gave a royal welcome to Kalākaua, who was returning from a successful goodwill tour of the world, a tour which included, incidentally, meeting a sweet sixteen-year-old Aimée Crocker in London.
 It was during his trips into the Pacific that Stoddard honed his skills as a travel writer of wide acclaim during the late nineteenth century.

-Stoddard returned again in 1872; he was a Robinson Crusoe in reverse.
+Stoddard took another extended trip to Hawaii in 1872.
+He was a Robinson Crusoe in reverse.
 He didn’t go to conquer but to be converted.
-He loved the islands not just for the naked boys and their scented frescoes of foliage but because they let him inhabit more of himself.
+Charley loved the islands not just for their naked boys and their scented frescoes of foliage but because they let him inhabit more of himself.
 They let him be lazy and mischievous, sleazy and spiritual; above all, to speak in his own voice instead of perpetually imitating everyone else’s.
 “I know there is but one hope for me.
 I must get in amongst people who are not afraid of instincts and who scorn hypocrisy.”

 Chicago Daily Tribune believed that the writings of Pacific Coast men, like Bret Harte, Joaquin Miller and Charles Warren Stoddard be kept out of the public schools.
 “No one wants the children to be reading about Poker Flat and Oyster-Can Gulch as described by Harte, nor about a dalliance with a gentle Sandwich-Island savage as described by Stoddard.
 Joaquin Miller has written some pretty good poetry, but it is not common-school poetry by a great deal.”

 As a Chronicle correspondent Mr. Stoddard roamed the world for four years, living for a time in Rome, passing a longer period with artist friends in Munich, and rambling as far east as Palestine and Egypt.
 He spent two months on a flat-bottomed boat on the Nile.
 He had an audience with Pope Pius.
 Stoddard converted to Catholicism in 1867 drawn to the pageantry and the possibility for forgiveness through confession.
-He struggled with the ideology of pious Christian Victorians who damned his sins of the flesh.
+Charley told the story of his conversion in a small book, A Troubled Heart and How it was Comforted, of which he said: “Here you have my inner life all laid bare.”
+He later struggled with the ideology of pious Christian Victorians who damned his sins of the flesh.

 Mark Twain in London

-In the winter of 1873-74, Stoddard met Mark Twain while he was lecturing in London.
+After getting his first book published, in the winter of 1873-74, Stoddard met with Mark Twain while he was lecturing in London.
 “He seized me at once and said how nervous and miserable he was—and I guess he was as lonesome as I—and that, if he was to continue to make a success of the lectures, I’d have to stay with him.
 ‘Let your letters go for a while; I’ll pay your salary and you just come and companion me.’
 And that was all there was to it.
 I just had to go.”
 They breakfasted on chops and went for long walks in the afternoon.

 Twain found the London fog indigestible and six lectures a week at the Queen’s Concert Room, Hanover Square, a burden.
 “I loved him and coveted his respect,” Stoddard wrote, “Every night we talked till cock-crow…I could have written his life just after our eight weeks together were over.”